Branding your SharePoint Online site

 Do you need a consistent brand across all sites or will different divisions, departments, or groups in your organization have their own?

 You should compile a list of all current sites, what site templates they use, any customizations that have been made to the master pages or CSS, and decide which of these customizations you need to keep.
-You can run the SharePoint “Modern” user interface experience scanner which will do a deep analysis of all the sites in your tenant and create reports that give you details about sites that have incompatible master pages or alternate CSS settings.
+You can run the SharePoint “Modern” user interface experience scanner which will do a deep analysis of all the sites in your organization and create reports that give you details about sites that have incompatible master pages or alternate CSS settings.
 SharePoint Online handles branding differently for classic site templates such as the publishing site.
 You’ll want to troubleshoot any custom theme issues you run into.

 What areas do you want to customize (logo, colors, fonts, header/footer, navigation)?